 If the parties agree to adopt arbitration, the arbitration clause must be carefully drafted to ensure that it is effective and enforceable.
 The arbitration clause must require arbitration to be adopted for dispute resolution and must set out correctly the name of the arbitration institution and rules chosen.
-The Hong Kong International Arbitration Centre Administered Arbitration Rules and UN Commission on International Trade Law (UNCITRAL) Arbitration Rules are commonly adopted, with specific amendments made to provisions such as the number of arbitrators, and the place and language in which the arbitration will be conducted.
+The Arbitration Rules of the United Nations Convention on International Trade Law are commonly adopted with specific amendments made to provisions such as the number of arbitrators, and the place and language in which the arbitration will be conducted.